stephanielamm/living-large-on-an-intern-salary-api/blog/readme.md

 ------
 1. Clone this repository.

-2. Download Composer.
+2. Download composer following the instructions here: https://getcomposer.org/download/

-3. Download and Launch MAMP.
+3. Download and Launch MAMP following the instructions here: https://www.mamp.info/en/

 4. In MAMP, go to 'Preferences'>'Web Server' and set the document root to the 'Public' folder within the downloaded repository.